 Install the downloaded deb file with the following line:

 $ sudo dpkg -i DynamsoftServiceSetup-arm64.deb

-- Then, you can scan documents from connected scanners on Raspberry Pi.
+Now you can scan documents from connected local scanners on Raspberry Pi.

 We can visit http://127.0.0.1:18622/ to see if the Dynamsoft Service is running or not.
-But the service is only accessible in the local network.
+By default, the service is only accessible in the local network.

-We need to config it so that it is accessible in a shared network like a WLAN to enable remote scan.
+To enable remote scan, we need to config Dynamsoft Service so that it is accessible in a shared network like an Intranet.

 Open its config file with nano: